 A roll former should tailor each system specifically to your company's product demand.
 Its fundamental roots should sprout from just-in-time (JIT) delivery and pull system concepts.

 A vendor-managed inventory program can:

 - Free up space in your building

 A customer-friendly roll-forming company will collaborate with you to build a strategic material purchasing plan.
 Your manufacturer is familiar with the raw materials market; as such, it should be watching long-term trends and predictions.
 The right partner will have the expertise to get your materials at an optimal price, based on market movement.

 The way you design your roll-formed component impacts:

 - Lead times

 So why wouldn't you work with a manufacturer that has the time and experience to help you succeed?

-Roll forming design has its quirks and pitfalls.
+Like any metal manufacturing process, roll-forming design has its quirks and pitfalls.
 Working closely with a small team on the vendor's side may better educate you on how to optimize your part.
 That doesn't just mean performance, it means cost-efficiency too!